Sir-Bobert-II/.github/profile/README.md

 - [BOJ - Bot of Justice](https://github.com/Sir-Bobert-II/BOR) -- Discord bot written in rust.

+- [rinfo](https://github.com/Sir-Bobert-II/rinfo) -- Get basic information about your system from the command-line.

 ### Contributing

 When contributing to projects remember the following: